Dr. Jessica Richard

 I specialize in eighteenth-century British fiction.
 I have published on gambling in eighteenth-century British culture, Jane Austen, Samuel Johnson, and polar exploration.
-My current book project is on alternative forms of education in eighteenth-century British culture.
+My current book project is on forms of knowledge in Jane Austen’s works.
+I am a co-editor of the Maria Edgeworth Letters Project.
 I am the founder and co-editor of The 18th-Century Common, a public humanities web project sponsored by the WFU Humanities Institute.

 The Romance of Gambling in the Eighteenth-Century British Novel.
 Palgrave.
 2011.

 Editor, The History of Rasselas, Prince of Abissinia by Samuel Johnson.
 Broadview Editions, 2008.

 “Cultivating Virtue by Reading Jane Austen” in Cultivating Virtue in the University: Perspectives from History, Literature, Philosophy, Theology, and the Social Sciences.
 Edited by Michael Lamb and Jonathan Brant.
 Oxford University Press, 2022.
 213-225.

 “’Putting to Hazard a Certainty’: Lotteries and the Romance of Gambling in Eighteenth-Century England.”
 Studies in Eighteenth-Century Culture.
 40 (2011): 179-201.

 “‘Games of Chance’: Belinda, Education, and Empire.”
 An Uncomfortable Authority: Maria Edgeworth and Her Contexts.
 Ed.
 H. Kaufman and C. Fauske.
 University of Delaware Press, 2004.
 192-211.